A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Results

 The previous section showed that the optimal choice between deep learning and tree-based methods for predicting dwell times is site-dependent, with no universally best model.
-In light of these findings, a deeper understanding is needed to determine the conditions that favor one approach over the other.
+In light of this, a deeper understanding is needed to determine the conditions that favor one approach over the other.

 In Figure \ref{fig:dwell_linkoping}, we depict the dwell time distribution in Linköping.
-Linköping is unique in having the longest ongoing pilot and route, collecting nearly five times more observations than the other sites.
+Linköping is unique in having the longest ongoing pilot and route, collecting nearly five times more observations and serving more than double the number of passengers as the other sites.
 The dwell time distribution here is distinctly multimodal.
-A mode at zero seconds indicates instances where a shuttle stop is skipped.
+A mode at zero seconds shows instances where a shuttle stop is skipped.
 The remaining modes suggest times when the shuttle stops and passengers are alighting or boarding.
 There is a variation of the dwell times between 20 and 40 seconds, indicative of a frequently used service.
-In Figure \ref{fig:dwell_linkoping}, we can observe a difference in the performance of the prediction models.
+In Figure \ref{fig:dwell_linkoping}, we observe a difference in the performance of the prediction models.
 Figure \ref{fig:lin_dwell1} illustrates that XGBoost struggles to categorize the majority of zero dwell times and overlooks the third mode at 35 seconds.
-In contrast, our hybrid RF-GCN (\ref{fig:lin_dwell2}) demonstrates a better fit.
-The Random Forest classifier effectively classifies if a shuttle is stopping or skipping a stop, and the GCN model fits the multimodal dwell time distribution for cases when passengers are alighting and boarding.
-Remarkably, by incorporating spatial information, this model even differentiates between the two primary dwelling times of approximately 25 and 35 seconds.
+In contrast, our RF-GCN (\ref{fig:lin_dwell2}) demonstrates a better fit.
+The RF classifier effectively classifies whether a shuttle is skipping a stop, and the GCN model fits the multimodal dwell time distribution for cases when passengers are alighting and boarding.
+Remarkably, by incorporating spatial information, this model even differentiates between the two primary dwell times of approximately 25 and 35 seconds.